larntz/lemmy-directory/content/community/lemmy.ml/incremental_games.md

 ---
 title: "Incremental Games"
 name: "incremental_games"
-description: "Welcome to our community of enthusiasts who cherish the charm and strategy of incremental games!
-These games, also known as idle games, clicker games, or tapping games, captivate us by using a mechanism that allows players to steadily progress in power, complexity, and storyline by earning or unlocking a sequence of upgrades.
-From mind-boggling number-crunching to the discovery of fresh play strategies, incremental games have carved a unique niche in the gaming landscape.Don't forget your finger stretches!Rules:- Be excellent to each other- Don't spam"
+description: "Welcome to the official Lemmy community of enthusiasts who cherish the charm and strategy of incremental games!
+These games, also known as idle games, clicker games, or tapping games, captivate us by using a mechanism that allows players to steadily progress in power, complexity, and story line by earning or unlocking a sequence of upgrades.
+From mind-boggling number-crunching to the discovery of fresh play strategies, incremental games have carved a unique niche in the gaming landscape.Don't forget your finger stretches!Rules:- Be excellent to each other- Don't spam- Post incremental game related content"
 type: community
-date: "2023-06-21 14:56:09"
+date: "2023-06-22 02:21:23"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.ml/c/incremental_games"
 host: lemmy.ml
-lastmod: "2023-06-11 17:39:40"
+lastmod: "2023-06-21 20:03:55"
 published: "2023-06-10 23:19:26"
-subscribers: 69
+subscribers: 70
 posts: 3
 comments: 18
 weight: 3